Professional skills in a resume: examples of skills and knowledge. Examples of professional skills and abilities in a resume

 7. After the final decision is made and its implementation, you analyze its consequences - how successful the decision was, whether all significant factors were taken into account, what needed to be done differently or changed in the future.

-8. You are able to consider and assess the situation, problems, risks and solutions from different positions and levels of perception.
+8. You are able to consider and evaluate the situation, problems, risks and solutions from different positions and levels of perception.

-10. In stressful and time trouble situations, you make decisions based on available data and facts, and not just emotions.
+10. In stressful and time-pressured situations, you make decisions based on available data and facts, and not just emotions.

 Leadership and teamwork

-Meaning: create an environment in which differences between people are encouraged and healthy competition is encouraged to ensure the best possible results for the team.
+Meaning: Create an environment that celebrates differences among people and encourages healthy competition to ensure the best results for the team.

 Ideal manifestations of competence:

-• Working in a team, before starting work, invite colleagues to agree on the goals and norms of collaboration, as well as assign roles (initiate the assignment of roles).
+• When working in a team, before you start work, invite your colleagues to agree on the goals and norms of teamwork, and also distribute roles (act as the initiator of the distribution of roles).

-• Talk to other team members about the most common communication difficulties.
-Determine which rules, regulations, agreements will help to avoid them.
-Implement accepted rules immediately.
+• Talk with other team members about the most common difficulties in interaction.
+Determine what rules, regulations, agreements will help avoid them.
+Immediately implement the adopted rules.

-• You take on the role of organizer of team interaction: you structure the work of the group, monitor compliance with the rules, activate inactive colleagues.
-Maintain the leadership role until the task is solved, or you use the most comfortable (but constructive) role for yourself and fulfill it consciously.
+• You take on the role of an organizer of team interaction: you structure the work of the group, monitor compliance with the rules, and activate inactive colleagues.
+You hold the leadership role until the task is solved, or you use the most comfortable (but constructive) role for yourself and perform it consciously.

-• When competition arises in a team, you remind your colleagues of common team goals, help the competing parties to show their ambitions constructively.
+• When competition arises in the team, remind your colleagues about team goals and help competing parties show their ambitions constructively.

-• When disagreements arise, inform your opponent about your interests, ask questions that clarify what needs are behind the position he has declared, offer several options for solving the problem, declare your desire to find a mutually beneficial solution.
+• When disagreements arise, inform your opponent about your interests, ask questions that clarify what needs lie behind his declared position, offer several options for solving the problem, and declare your desire to find a mutually beneficial solution.

-• Notice your emotional reactions to the personality / manifestations of other team members.
+• Note your emotional reactions to the individual characteristics/manifestations of other team members.
 Do not show negative emotions towards them.
-Determine for yourself what exactly such a person with such character traits is useful for the team.
+Determine for yourself how exactly such a person, with such character traits, turns out to be useful for the team.

-• You evaluate your impact on other team members, not only when you are a leader, but also when you are an ordinary team member.
+• You evaluate your impact on other team members not only when you are a leader, but also when you are an ordinary member of the team.

 Basic sales and negotiation skills

-Meaning: sell products, services, ideas and solutions with an emphasis on the interests and needs of customers / interlocutors, successfully answering all questions and objections.
+Meaning: sell products, services, ideas and solutions with an emphasis on the interests and needs of clients/interlocutors, successfully answering all questions and objections.

 Ideal manifestations of competence: